lucapette/web/main/content/writing/kafka-streams-or-typestream.md

 ```

 Since these two pieces of code solve the same problem, they obviously look very
 similar.
-The key difference is that, in the Kafka Streams version, you're
+The key difference is that how the two approach serialization.

-responsible for the serialization yourself.
-That `KStream<String, Book>` looks
+In the Kafka Streams version, you're responsible for the serialization yourself.
-innocent but I've seen lots of newcomers trip up on this specific point.
-You
+That `KStream<String, Book>` looks innocent but I've seen lots of newcomers trip
-have to instruct Kafka Streams to do the correct serialization.
-While that's
+up on this specific point.
+You have to instruct Kafka Streams to do the correct
-obviously fair from the API perspective, it gives a burden on developer
+serialization.
+While that's obviously fair from the API perspective, it gives a
-experience that often feels unneeded.
-Avro and Protocol Buffer (to cite the most
+burden on developer experience that often feels unneeded.
+Avro and Protocol
-used ones) are fantastic at what they do but also involve lots of machinery with
+Buffer (to cite the most used ones) are fantastic at what they do but also
-generated code and build setup.
-Furthermore, you have to point Kafka Streams to
+involve lots of machinery with generated code and build setup.
+Furthermore, you
-your schema registry so it often feels "unfair" that you still have to do all
+have to point Kafka Streams to your schema registry so it often feels "unfair"
-the serialization work "manually".
+that you still have to do all the serialization work "manually".

 The TypeStream code has no mention of serialization.
 You still have to tell your
 TypeStream server where your schema registry is but there's no step two.
-TypeStream will associate the schema of a topic with its path and can use that
+TypeStream will associate the schema of your topics with file system paths and
-metadata to "type check" your pipeline.
-That simplicity is reflected in the
+then use that metadata to "type check" your pipelines.
+That simplicity is
-TypeStream code: less configuration, no explicit types.
+reflected in the TypeStream code: less configuration, no explicit types.

 ## The deployment model

 Since Kafka Streams is *just* a library (that "just" is meant as a huge
-compliment), the deployment model is whatever way you deploy jvm applications.
+compliment), the deployment model is whatever way you deploy JVM applications.
 Since Kafka Streams applications can be stateful, you may need to pay attention
 to the local disks (a bit tricky in Kubernetes).
 All in all, it's a very
 flexible solution.

-Technically speaking, TypeStream is a "remote compiler" that uses a Kubernetes
+Technically speaking, TypeStream is a "remote compiler" that runs in a
-cluster for running jobs.
+Kubernetes cluster and uses it for running jobs.
 That means two things:

-- You must deploy TypeStream in a Kubernetes cluster that access your Kafka
+- You must deploy TypeStream in a Kubernetes cluster that has access to your
-  clusters.
+  Kafka clusters.
 - TypeStream will manage the lifecycle of your pipeline.

 If you have a lot of very small services, this approach may be more convenient